Pharaoh's daughter (Exodus)

 The Pharaoh's daughter (בַּת־פַּרְעֹה) in the story of the finding of Moses in the biblical Book of Exodus is an important, albeit minor, figure in Abrahamic religions.
-Though some variations of her story exist, the general consensus among Jews, Christians, and Muslims is that she is the adoptive mother of the prophet Moses.
+Though some variations of her story exist, the general consensus among Jews, Christians and Muslims is that she is the adoptive mother of the prophet Moses.
 Muslims identify her with Asiya, the Great Royal Wife of the pharaoh.
-In either version, she saved Moses from certain death from both the Nile river and from the Pharaoh.
+In either version, she saved Moses from certain death from both the Nile River and from the Pharaoh.
 As she ensured the well-being of Moses throughout his early life, she played an essential role in lifting the Hebrew slaves out of bondage in Egypt, their journey to the Promised Land, and the establishment of the Ten Commandments.

 Her name

+Exodus 2:5 does not give a name to Pharaoh's daughter or to her father; she is referred to in Hebrew as Baṯ-Parʿo (בת־פרעה), "daughter of Pharaoh."
+The Book of Jubilees 47:5 and Josephus both call her Thermouthis (Θερμουθις), also transliterated as Tharmuth and Thermutis, the Greek name of Renenutet, a fertility deity depicted as an Egyptian cobra.

+She is referred to as Merris by Artapanus of Alexandria and Maris by Michael the Syrian.